rdhyee/working-open-data/lectures/day25.md

 I'm looking for concrete code in IPython notebook.
-It's better to start with one specific data set with some analytical code from which you then expand than generalities aboutabout work you hope to accomplish.
+It's better to start with one specific data set with some analytical code from which you then expand than generalities about work you hope to accomplish.
 In other words, consolidate and present what you have and then work iteratively to improve that work.
 I love to see you accomplish big ambitious goal but I want you to work reach those goals as a series of concrete, probably modest steps.